 Natalia Eugenio, a soil scientist with the Global Soil Partnership, a multistakeholder initiative backed by UNFAO, said that while there is some improvement, “the truth is that we have to take action now.
 If we continue losing soils it’s going to be an irreversible problem.”

 It’s not that there hasn’t been increased momentum.
-The Global Soil Partnership now has 312 partners from 12 countries; according to UNFAO data, there were roughly 300 registered events ranging from technical workshops to environmental quizzes that took place this World Soil Day on Dec.
+The Global Soil Partnership now has more than 500 partners from 196 countries; according to UNFAO data, there were roughly 300 registered events ranging from technical workshops to environmental quizzes that took place this World Soil Day on Dec.
 5, up by almost 100 events from last year; and new soil initiatives continue to pop up throughout the world, including the Brazilian Soil Partnership, which was launched in August 2018 and joins other important resources, such as the African Soil Information Service and the Digital Soil Map of the World.

 The challenge lies in overcoming the substandard infrastructure in middle- and low-income countries to generate credible targeted data sets.
 And even when such data sets are created, governments often struggle to present information in a way that will both reach and make sense to farmers and decision-makers.

 In 2015, India’s Ministry of Agriculture launched an $86 million Soil Health Card Scheme to provide nutrient and fertilizer recommendations to farmers based on local soil health tests.
 Roughly 100 million cards and counting have since been given to farmers across the country to help boost crop productivity, according to the Indian government.